Skip to main content

 In the case of a rollup table with a single aggregation, that aggregation can be on its own or in a single-element list.
 When more than one aggregation is used, the aggregations must be in a list.
 The aggregation(s) can be defined outside of the rollup call just like with combined aggregations.

-2. (Optional) The last input arguments when creating a rollup table defines the hierarchy of grouped columns.
-These columns are what you will be able to manually expand and collapse with the downward and right-facing arrows in the table.
+2. groupByColumns: The set of columns that define the hierarchy of the table.
+These columns are what you will be able to expand and collapse with the arrows in the UI.
 The hierarchy is determined in a left-to-right order, so if the columns are specified "ColumnOne", "ColumnTwo", ColumnOne can be expanded to show all values of ColumnTwo that belong to each unique value in ColumnOne.

 Examples